Traveler's guide

 Tent number and luggage identification

-Two weeks prior to the event, you will receive a luggage tag with the number of the tent assigned to you for the duration of your trip.
-Only luggage with this tag will be transported in the trucks assigned to the tent rental service.
+Two weeks before the event, you will receive a luggage tag bearing the number of the tent assigned to you for the duration of your stay.
+Only luggage bearing this tag is transported in the trucks assigned to the tent rental service.

-Each day of travel, tents are available at 1:00 p.m.
-Your luggage is placed inside your tent.
-Each day of travel to a new stopover city, you must vacate your tent by 9:30 a.m.
-Your tent will be available again at 1:00 p.m. and your luggage will be stored inside.
-Tents are rented and grouped together in one place in the camping area.
+Tents are available at 1 p.m. each day.
+Your luggage is deposited inside your tent.
+On each day of travel to a new stopover town, you must vacate your tent by 9:30 a.m. at the latest.
+Your tent will be available again from 1 p.m., and your luggage will be stored inside.
+Tents for hire are set up and grouped together in one place in the camping area.
 Please note that the tents are not designed to house your bicycle.
-Please lock it outside.
+Please lock your bike outside.

-At check-in on the first day of the event, you will receive a list of hotels and their contact information, as well as a personalized label with your name on it, showing your hotel assignments for the week.
-This same label is affixed to your baggage identification.
+When you check in on the first day of the event, you'll receive a list of hotels and their contact details, as well as a personalized label with your name on it, showing your hotel assignment for the week.
+This same label is affixed to your luggage identification.

-You will also receive all the details concerning the shuttles to the hotels, breakfasts and bicycle lockers in the Village, if applicable.
-All hotels booked by the Grand Tour will be indicated on the route maps, included in the tour booklet that you will receive two weeks before the event.
+You'll also receive details of hotel shuttles, breakfasts and bike lockers in the Village, if applicable.
+All hotels booked by the Grand Tour will be indicated on the route maps included in the tour booklet you will receive two weeks before the event.

 The Grand Tour Sous la Couette package offers accommodations, generally of the motel, hotel, inn or B&B type, which vary from one stopover town to another, depending on the region visited.
 Accommodation is usually within a few kilometers of the Village.
 You can easily locate your hotel on the route maps in the hiking booklet, and follow the signs to get there.

-What about your bicycle?
-Your bicycle spends the night in your room or in a safe place provided for that purpose.
-It is strongly recommended to lock it at all times.
+What about your bike?
+Your bike spends the night in your room or in a safe place designated for this purpose.
+We strongly recommend that you lock it at all times.

 Luggage transport

-We transport your luggage from one hotel to another.
+We transport your luggage from hotel to hotel.
 Your bag is waiting for you in the lobby of your hotel.
-On the mornings when we change stopover cities, you leave it at the place indicated to you on site.
-Only luggage marked with the appropriate label is transported between sites and hotels.
+On the mornings when we change stopover towns, you can leave it at the location indicated on site.
+Only luggage marked as such is transported from one site or hotel to another.

-Generally, rooms are available from 3:00 pm, sometimes 4:00 pm.
-Please check in by 10:00 p.m. as some hotels do not offer reception and key collection services after this time.
-When you leave the hotel, you must return your key to the front desk and pay the bill for any products and services purchased at the hotel (e.g. telephone calls, minibar, etc.).
+Rooms are generally available from 3 pm, sometimes from 4 pm.
+Please check in before 10 p.m., as some hotels do not offer a reception and key delivery service after this time.
+When you leave the hotel, you must return your key to reception and, if applicable, pay the bill for products and services purchased at the hotel (e.g. telephone calls, minibar, etc.).

 Breakfast

 When a hotel does not offer a catering service, breakfast is served in a nearby restaurant and, in some cases, at the Grand Tour Village.
-You'll find the appropriate coupons in the envelope given to you at check-in.
+You will find the appropriate coupons in the envelope given to you at check-in.
 Breakfast

 in the hotel restaurant are usually served between 6.30 and 9 am.